p-DG cyclotomic nilHecke algebras: Elements of hopfological algebra

 \end{defn}

-Compared with the usual DG case, the lack of the usual sign in the second equation above is because of the fact that the Hopf algebra $\Bbbk[\dif]/(\dif^p)$ is a genuine Hopf algebra, not a Hopf super-algebra.
+Compared with the usual DG case, the lack of the sign in the Leibniz rule is because of the fact that the Hopf algebra $\Bbbk[\dif]/(\dif^p)$ is a genuine Hopf algebra, not a Hopf super-algebra.

 As in the DG case, one has the notion of left and right $p$-DG modules.

 \begin{defn} Let $(A,\dif_A)$ be a $p$-DG algebra.
 A left $p$-DG module $(M,\dif_M)$ is a $\Z$-graded $A$-module endowed with a degree-two endomorphism $\dif_M$, such that, for any elements $a\in A$ and $m\in M$, we have